wickathou/diploi.com/src/content/blog/hosting_react_apps/hosting_react_apps.md

 ---
-title: 'Ship new React + Vite apps using Diploi and skip the server config'
+title: 'Ship new React apps using Diploi and skip the server config'
-description: 'Create your next React + Vite app using Diploi to skip any DevOps work and focus only on the code'
+description: 'Create your next React app using Diploi to skip any DevOps work and focus only on the code'
 author: 'Javier'
 timestamp: '2025-08-12T07:16:05.573Z'
 # devtoUrl: ''